hallorant/bigmit/z80unit/README.md

   end main
 ```

-First off this test is *really* odd.
+First off, this test is *really* odd.
 Why?
 Normally there would be two `imports`
 one for your module and the second for `z80unit.asm`.
 We just have the import
 of `z80unit.asm` in this test.
-For this simple example our goal is to
+For this simple example, our goal is to
 understand z80unit better so we avoid the complexity of the module.

 At the top of `main:` we use `z80unit_test` to start and name a test.
 Each test